-Historic Downtown Wilson’s alleys link the community together, from the newly developing Vollis Simpson Whirligig Park to the cultural attractions, to the shops and restaurants, to the parking lots servicing all of those amenities.
-In addition to physically connecting parking to street-side sidewalks in a safe manner, these connections are opportunities to enjoy art in a focused way while offering multiple ways for pedestrians to navigate through Historic Downtown Wilson.
+Historic Downtown Wilson’s alleys link the community together, from the Vollis Simpson Whirligig Park to the cultural attractions, to the shops and restaurants, to the parking lots servicing all of those amenities.
+In addition to physically connecting parking to street-side sidewalks in a safe manner, these connections are opportunities to enjoy art in a focused way while offering multiple ways for pedestrians to navigate through downtown.

 During the planning of the Vollis Simpson Whirligig Park, Wilson Downtown Development Corporation (WDDC) determined that downtown’s almost hidden and abandoned alleys become a series of intriguing pathways and spaced to encourage and assist residents and visitors to enjoy other parts of downtown.

 In 2015, the WDDC Design Committee, a component of its accredited Main Street Association, completed the first Artsy Alley next to the Edna Boykin Cultural Center.
 An ElectriCities grant of $2,500 was obtained to install security and decorative lighting; rebuild and repaint an existing park bench; purchase and install landscaping, and purchase and install local ironwork art from downtown business, Creekside Creative Design.

 Across from the Wilson County Courthouse and running between Nash Street and the #2 parking lot is much-traveled, arts-rich alley filled with original ceramic tile.
 As the acoustics in the tunnel offered a unique opportunity for a musical theme, the alley is now home to Wilson’s first public piano and an interactive Xylophone played with flip-flops!

 Following the design of artist, Jason Coale, and assisted by Wilson home school students, the design complements the magnificent ceramic tile work that produces such great acoustics in this tunnel passageway.